dle4/Post-Dive-Heart-Rate-Detection/README.md

 Requirements
 ------------
-MATLAB version 2017b or newer
+MATLAB version 2017b or newer, verified to work with Windows 10

 Overview
 ------------